nuta/resea/docs/design/notifications.md

        send a message to emit packets
 ```

-It looks an intuitive approarch, however, what if the device
+It looks an intuitive approach, however, what if the device
 driver tries sending a network packet when the TCP/IP server is trying to
 send a message to the driver?
 It would cause a deadlock because IPC operations
 are blocking.